 Reptile (Reznor): played as a duet with Trent Reznor of Nine Inch Nails on the US leg of the Outside tour.

-Revolutionary Song, The (Bowie/Fishman): from the soundtrack of Just A Gigolo.
+The Revolutionary Song (Bowie/Fishman): from the soundtrack of Just A Gigolo.
 The song is performed by The Rebels, but Bowie co-wrote it and provides 'la-la-la's in the intro and outro.
 An edit (3'43" vs. 4'36") was on 7" in Japan only (Overseas Records MA-185-A).

 Ricochet (Bowie): from Let's Dance.
 Despite notes on the cover of the Ricochet video mentioning a live version, this song has never been performed on stage.